-Upgrading the management of tax and social insurance contributions is important to expand the coverage of the social safety net and reduce the cost of compliance.
+- 56. Upgrading the management of tax and social insurance contributions is important to expand the coverage of the social safety net and reduce the cost of compliance.
 Korea's social security system has developed gradually with the introduction of insurance for industrial accidents (1964), medical care (1977), pensions (1988), employment (1995) and long-term care (2008).
 Each insurance system has evolved independently, with a lack of close co-ordination with the other systems, especially in terms of collecting contributions.
 The collection processes differed in terms of the definition of the wage base, the payment intervals, end-year adjustments, employer ID codes and other features.
-Separate collection has been administratively costly for the government, while differences in the base and timing have prevented the sharing of information and cross-checks between the different systems.

-These problems have contributed to low insurance coverage, particularly for non-regular workers and employees at small firms.
-While three-quarters of regular workers were covered by pension and medical insurance at their workplace in 2005 and two-thirds by employment insurance, the share was only around 40% for non-regular workers (Table 3.8).
+Separate collection has been administratively costly for the government, while differences in the base and timing have prevented the sharing of information and cross-checks between the different systems. - These problems have contributed to low insurance coverage, particularly for non-regular workers and employees at small firms.
+While three-quarters of regular workers were covered by pension and medical insurance at their workplace in 2005 and two-thirds by employment insurance, the share was only around 40% for non-regular workers (Table 9).
 At small firms, only a quarter of regular workers and less than 10% of non-regular workers were covered.
 With existing manpower, the social insurance systems and the NTS do not have the capacity to enforce compliance by non-regular workers and small firms.
 Low levels of compliance hinder the capacity of the social insurance schemes to achieve their intended goals.
 For example, the gaps in the coverage of employment insurance help to explain why only one-third of unemployed persons receive benefits.
-Moreover, lower social insurance contributions encourage firms to hire non-regular workers, who now account for more than one-third of employment (see Chapter 5).

-A number of reforms were introduced in 2005.
+Moreover, lower social insurance contributions encourage firms to hire non-regular workers, who now account for more than one-third of employment (see the 2008 OECD Economic Surveys: Korea). - A number of reforms were introduced in 2005.
 First, the wage bases of all contribution schemes were aligned on taxable income, which firms are required to report to the tax authorities each year, thus reducing the cost of verifying income.
 Second, contributions are based on the previous year's income and the contribution amount is calculated by the insurers.
 Third, a common system of ID codes for workplaces was developed.
 In addition, the NTS now requires firms to report the payroll of temporarily employed and contingent employees.
-Legislation to create a single agency in 2009 for the collection of social insurance payments, under the direction of the NTS, failed to pass the National Assembly,
+Legislation to create a single agency in 2009 for the collection of social insurance payments, under the direction of the NTS, failed to pass the National Assembly, in part due to opposition from SMEs who feared that it would substantially increase their payments.
+The creation of a unified collection agency is a necessary condition to significantly expand the coverage of social insurance.